tylermmorton/create-torque-app/README.md

 # create-torque-app

-This project is the official template project for creating a new torque app.
-The template is designed to get you up and running quickly.
+`create-torque-app` is the official template repository for creating a new [torque](https://github.com/tylermmorton/torque) app.
+This project is designed as a starting point for building out web apps in Go using the torque framework.

+## Getting Started

 Get started by running the official Golang tool `gonew`